 If you are new to Virtual Book Club for Kids here is a little background.
 The Educators’ Spin On It, Toddler Approved and Rainy Day Mum have put together a wonderful line-up of great authors to explore.
 On the second Thursday of each month, talented bloggers will be sharing one of the three featured books by the highlighted author that month.
 Each blogger shares an activity or craft to compliment one of the three books.
 You are invited to try out as many of the ideas that you feel would be a good fit for your kids.

-Now, onto the Eric Carle book and activity we chose this month.
+Now, onto the Eric Carle book and learning activity, we chose this month.

 Full Disclosure: This post contains affiliate links.
 I was given the app to check out for free and was compensated by Story Toys for sharing about the app.
 All opinions expressed are my own.

-The Very Hungry Caterpillar Activity, Book and App
+The Very Hungry Caterpillar Learning Activity, Book and App

 The Book: The Very Hungry Caterpillar